 A minute passed.
 Then the crew in the control room heard low rumblings that came into the Prospect’s hull through the water in a softly percussive succession.
 Gregory looked at her.

 “Fuckin’ depth charges,” she said.
-And when his eyes took on a bit of prey-like fear, she added, “a little fuckin’ ways off though.”
+And when his eyes took on a bit of prey-like fear, she added, “A little fuckin’ ways off, though.”

-“The Authority surface ships are dropping charges, Sylvia.”
-Hemi confirmed her guess from the sonar compartment.
+“The Authority surface ships are dropping charges, Sylvia,” Hemi confirmed from the sonar compartment.

 “Ha,” said Percy, “we should have thought of this before: it’s a known truism that the best way to get out from under the attention of one fuckin’ Authority is to sic another Authority on ’em.
 Bastian, let’s take this opportunity to change course.
 Maybe we will finally be able to lose these fuckers.
 Come around to something north-ish.”

-“Right Cap,” said Bastian, rolling the rudder control wheel in his hands to port as the compass on the wall of gauges started to swing.
+“Right, Cap,” said Bastian, rolling the rudder control wheel in his hands to port as the compass on the wall of gauges started to swing.

-Percy moved down to the sonar station and for the next hour or so Hemi reported charges being dropped in waves, while Percy stood behind him watching the dials of the sonar rig rise and fall with the sounds Hemi and Cassandra were hearing.
+Percy moved down to the sonar station, and for the next hour or so, Hemi reported charges being dropped in waves while Percy stood behind him, watching the dials of the sonar rig rise and fall with the sounds Hemi and Cassandra were hearing.
 “It seems like they are dropping charges in a random pattern around the area where the last ping came from an hour ago,” Hemi said, mapping an image in his head of the rough location of the dozens of explosions he had heard.

 “It could be the Grackle is now hiding on the bottom themselves,” Percy replied.
 “The Stilt City Authority ships probably lost them in that brown muck water from the river outflow, and are hoping a random charge will force them to the surface.”